SenzoCPUT/E-Portfolio-for-Senzo-Stofile/README.md

 <h1>Senzo Stofile - Digital Portfolio</h1>
 <h2>Multimedia Applications Student, Aspiring Editor and Digital Marketer</h2>
 <h2>What I Do</h2>
-Multimedia Applications student and an aspiring Digital Marketer with a passion for creativity, storytelling, and strategic communication.
-I enjoy blending design, technology, and marketing to create engaging digital experiences.
+Multimedia Applications student and an aspiring Videographer and Multimedia Marekter with a passion for originality, creativity and ingenuity.
+I enjoy video editing, technology, and marketing content to digital platforms.

 My interests and skills include: